Jamal403/Chamakope/README.md

 ## 📞 Contact

 For questions or contributions, feel free to open an issue or contact one of the developers via the modal on the website.
+## Added
+a new page of survey page and page of about us was addeds plus javascript to check the interactivity of survey page.